Dictation session time limits on Android

-If Flow suddenly submitted your text mid-thought, or you noticed a "1 minute left" toast message, your dictation session hit the 5-minute limit.
-Here's how it works and how to keep dictating without losing anything.
+If Flow submitted your text mid-thought, or you saw a "1 minute left" toast, your dictation hit Android's 5-minute session limit.
+Here's how the limit works and how to keep dictating without losing anything.

 What it is

 Each dictation session on Android has a maximum duration of 5 minutes.
-When a session reaches that limit, Flow automatically stops recording and submits whatever you've dictated up to that point.
-This applies to all dictation sessions regardless of the app you're dictating into.
+When a session reaches that limit, Flow stops recording and submits whatever you've dictated up to that point.
+The limit applies to every dictation session, regardless of which app you're dictating into.

 How it works in Flow